 (Pew Research Center)

-According to sexual harassment in the workplace statistics and a month-long study, which included 4,914 adults, both men (35%) and women (36%) reported sexual harassment as a workplace problem.
+According to stats on sexism and a month-long study that included 4,914 adults, both men (35%) and women (36%) reported sexual harassment as a workplace problem.
 However, female employees are about three times as likely to experience it (22% of females as opposed to 7% of males).